nbishdev/linux-tlb-addressing/README.md

 Translation of logical addresses to physical addresses, using translation lookaside buffer.

 ## Description
-This repository contains a very simple simulation of on-demand paging insipred by [Virtual Memory management](https://en.wikipedia.org/wiki/Virtual_memory) for Linux.
+This repository contains a very simple simulation of an on-demand paging system, insipred by [Virtual Memory management](https://en.wikipedia.org/wiki/Virtual_memory) system for Linux.

 This simulation aims at performing virtual to physical memory address translation, utilizing a [translation lookaside buffer (TLB)](https://en.wikipedia.org/wiki/Translation_lookaside_buffer).